 In February 2017, Santi signed on to star in Salvation, a thriller TV series for CBS.
 He is playing a billionaire tech genius, Darius Tanz, who discovers an asteroid is about to hit the earth and must find a way to stop it.
-Salvation was recently renewed for Season 2 is currently in pre-production to air in Summer 2018 on CBS.
-Season 1 of Salvation is currently available on Netflix and DVD, as well as CBS All Access.
+Salvation is currently awaiting renewal for Season 3.
+Season 2 aired in the U.S. on CBS in Summer 2018.
+Seasons 1 & 2 of Salvation is currently available on Netflix in international territories and on DVD, as well as available on CBS All Access in the U.S.

 In 2008 and 2014, Santiago participated in Soccer Aid, a British charity football match in support of UNICEF, playing for the Rest of the World team.
 He has said that C.D.
 Universidad Católica of Santiago is his favourite team, however he remains a fan of Queens Park Rangers F. C. and was a mascot for the club as a child.

 - In 2007, Santiago was nominated by the ALMA (American Latino Media Arts) Awards for “Outstanding Actor—Television Series, Mini-Series, or TV Movie” for his work on Heroes.

 - Santiago is the narrator for most of BBC‘s Heroes Unmasked episodes released during Series 3.